suresh-gandhi/Problem-Solving/Linked Lists/PartitionList.md

 The approach is better illustrated through the animation given below:
 ![intuition2](https://user-images.githubusercontent.com/22399995/37860785-d28dc85c-2f52-11e8-96ad-e08b969c1553.gif)

-We are simply rearranging the nodes here and using no extra space. :blush:
+We are simply rearranging the nodes here and hence using no extra space. :blush:

+We will make the two buckets using two dummy nodes([When and How to use dummy/sentinel nodes](https://www.summigandhi.com/)).
+This would greatly help us to smoothen our implementation.